seanredmond/heniautos/guide/festival-calendar-basics.md

     BCE 424/423   | Thargēliṓn            | BCE 0423-May-08 |   30
     BCE 424/423   | Skirophoriṓn          | BCE 0423-Jun-07 |   29

+The truth is probably somewhere in between--sometimes `-r 2` will give the correct dates, if we can determine what they are and sometimes `-r 1`.
 Any of these options is adequate for saying the that the City Dionysia took place and Aristophanes' _Clouds_ was staged for the first time _around_ March 21-27, 423 BCE.
-The choice of rule can, however, have a large impact on intercalations if the generated calendar when a new moon is very close to the solstice.
+The choice of rule can, however, have a large impact on intercalations if the generated calendar is for a year when a new moon is very close to the solstice.

 ## Heniautos and Intercalations

 Heniautos intercalates when it is astronomically necessary.
 The year 406/5, for instance, begins on July 1 and the twelfth month ends on June 18, too soon for the next month to begin after the summer solstice.
 Heniautos therefore intercalates a second Posideiṓn (by default):

     > heniautos 406 -m
          Year     |        Month          |      Start      | Days